Photos of Playa Jaco Costa Rica (Central Pacific) From Our Personal Collection

 Cleanliness and Ecological Blue Flag rating

-Costa Rica’s Programa Bandera Azul Ecológica (Ecological Blue Flag Program) promotes sustainability and public health (to learn more about the program, see our related blog post: Costa Rica’s Ecological Blue Flag Program: Safe and Sustainable Beaches).
-Every year, several beaches in Costa Rica compete for top honors, which are bestowed annually according to strict criteria that span the topics of water quality, beach sanitation and garbage disposal, the treatment of industrial waste, beach security, and environmental education.
+Costa Rica’s Programa Bandera Azul Ecológica (Ecological Blue Flag Program) promotes sustainability and public health.
+Every year, beaches in Costa Rica strive for top honors, which are bestowed annually according to strict ecological criteria.
 Beaches that participate in the program and meet 90-100% of the eligibility criteria achieve a 1-star rating.
-Additional efforts invite beaches to achieve 2-star, 3-star, 4-star, or 5-star ratings (5 stars is the highest rating).
+Further efforts invite beaches to earn additional stars (5 stars is the highest rating), including special colored stars.
+(To learn more about the program and discover what each blue flag rating means, see our related blog post: Award-Winning Blue Flag Beaches In Costa Rica: Photos & Map; Most-Recent Winners.)

-In 2019, Playa Jaco did not participate in the Programa Bandera Azul Ecológica and therefore did not receive a star rating.
+Playa Jaco is not currently participating in the Programa Bandera Azul Ecológica.
+Therefore, it does not have a star rating.

 Development at Playa Jaco